CALL US TODAY

 Alzheimer’s Planning: The Basics

-Navigating through the emotional and physical demands of Alzheimer’s care can be a difficult process.
-Calling upon the assistance of a knowledgeable Elder law attorney, among other professionals, can help ease the burden this disease places on your family.
-Fredrick P. Niemann, Esq. is an experienced Alzheimer’s lawyer, having handled cases and lectured throughout New Jersey to various professional and community groups on topics including Alzheimer’s Planning, Asset Protection, Veterans Benefits, and NJ Medicaid.
+Navigating through the emotional and physical demands of Alzheimer’s and Dementia care can be a difficult process.
+Calling upon the assistance of a knowledgeable Elder law attorney, among other professionals, can help ease the burden on your family.
+Fredrick P. Niemann, Esq. is an experienced Alzheimer’s and Dementia lawyer, having handled cases and lectured throughout New Jersey to various professional and community groups on topics including Alzheimer’s Planning, Asset Protection, Veterans Benefits, and NJ Medicaid.
 Please feel free to click here to see where and when Mr. Niemann will be speaking next.

 What Exactly is Alzheimer’s Planning?
 Why is it Important?